Improv Low Volume Quilting with Batiks

 Finalizing Your Improv Quilt Design

 As you’re piecing your quilt top, keep your eye on how your design is developing.
 While most modern quilts don’t have borders, adding some long strips of fabric within your quilt top can really make a bold statement.
-Since I want this quilt to be a bit larger, I will add some chevron fabric strips to emphasize the vertical line of the quilt top.
-It will also ‘hold’ the color blocks within the quilt rather than floating along the edge.
+Since I want this quilt to be a bit larger than just the initial blocks I made, I started by adding gray and white chevron fabric strips to one side emphasizing the vertical line of the quilt top.
+It also ‘holds’ the color blocks within the quilt rather than letting them ‘float’ along the edge.